docker/docs/architecture.md

 # UCP architecture

-Docker Universal Control Plane (UCP) helps you manage your container cluster from a single place.

 UCP is a containerized application, so the first step to install UCP is installing the Commercially Supported (CS) Docker Engine on all the nodes that are going to be part of the cluster.

 ![](images/architecture-1.png)

-After CS Docker Engine is installed, you can install UCP, and join as many nodes you want to the cluster.
+After CS Docker Engine is installed, you install UCP, and join as many nodes as you want to the cluster.

 ![](images/architecture-2.png)

+## Architecture

+A UCP cluster has two types of nodes:

+* Controller: manages the cluster and persists the cluster configurations.
+* Node: run your containers.

-## UCP controller node
+### UCP controller node

 When you install Docker UCP on a node, the following containers are started.
 ![](images/architecture-3.png)